jc97/contao-portal64-client/README.md

 This extension was developed and tested for Contao 3.5.x.
 Probably it is possible to install it under Contao 4 too.

-Furthermore this extension depends on Contao's calendar extension.
+Furthermore this extension depends on the calendar extension for Contao.

 Features according to the determination of player's ELO values and FIDE titles depend on the Contao extension "dwz", developed by the author of this extension.

 ## Installation

 To install this extension copy it's file to `system/modules/portal64.de_client/`.
-After that you have to run Contao's database update.
+After that you have to run database update in Contao.

 ## Configuration and use